 - be able to write for an audience and purpose

 - be motivated, engaged, resilient, independent learners

-The curriculum at SS Philip and James’ C of E VA Primary School is centred around topic-based learning.
+The curriculum at Phil & Jim is centred around topic-based and whole-school project learning.
 Our curriculum develops children’s social and emotional skills and prepares them for life in 21st century Britain through teaching them about core values.